 Step 5: If it’s ready, send to development

 Remember how I mentioned earlier that product specs are always a work in progress?
 That’s the case even now, here in this final step.

-Even if development goes flawlessly, QA is a diff story.
+The, even if development goes flawlessly, QA is a diff story.
 Once you start clicking around, you might start to discover little things that you may have missed.
-It’s ok not to be harsh on yourself – it happens even to us.
+It’s okay not to be harsh on yourself – it happens even to us.

 It happens to the best of us.
 Perfection takes time.